Triple P - Positive Parenting Program® System (System Triple P)

 Population:

-• Race/Ethnicity — Children: Not specified; Parents: Not specified; Providers: 57% European American (not Hispanic), 38% African American, 3% Other Ethnic/Racial Groups, and 1% Hispanic
+- Race/Ethnicity — Children: Not specified; Providers: 57% European American (not Hispanic), 38% African American, 3% Other Ethnic/Racial Groups, and 1% Hispanic

-• Gender — Children: Not specified; Parents: Not specified; Providers 97% female
+- Gender — Children: Not specified; Providers 97% female

 Location/Institution: Southeastern U.S.

-The purpose of the study was to evaluate preventive impact of the Triple P—Positive Parenting Program system (Triple P) versus a services-as-usual control condition.
-Counties were randomized to either Triple P or to a control condition.
-Measures utilized included administrative data from child welfare services regarding child maltreatment, out-of-home placement, and child hospitalizations and injuries.
-Results indicate that large effect sizes were found for Triple P on three independently derived population indicators: substantiated child maltreatment, child out-of-home placements, and child maltreatment injuries.
-Limitations include relatively gross measures that tend to underestimate the true prevalence of harmful parenting practices, population trial rather than a more traditional clinical trial, and possibility of spillover effects from intervention to control counties.
+The purpose of the study was to evaluate preventive impact of the Triple P—Positive Parenting Program system (Triple P System), [now called Triple P - Positive Parenting Program® System (System Triple P)] versus a services-as-usual control condition.
+Participants were counties randomized to either the Triple P System, or to a services-as-usual control condition.
+Measures utilized include administrative data from child welfare services regarding child maltreatment, out-of-home placement, and child hospitalizations and injuries.
+Results indicate that large effect sizes were found for Triple P System on three independently derived population indicators: substantiated child maltreatment, child out-of-home placements, and child maltreatment injuries.
+Limitations include relatively gross measures that tend to underestimate the true prevalence of harmful parenting practices, a population trial rather than a more traditional clinical trial, and possibility of spillover effects from intervention to control counties.

 Length of controlled postintervention follow-up: 1 year.